-A series of wind tunnel experiments were conducted for various angles of attack (AoA) and freesrteam velocities U{∞} .
-More specifically, for each angle of attack from 0 degrees up to 18 degrees data were sequentially collected for velocities from 6 m/s up to 22 m/s.
-The above procedure resulted in 285 different experiments covering the complete range of the considered experimental conditions (angle of attack versus freestream velocity).
-The experimental conditions along with the Reynolds numbers considered in the wind tunnel experiments are outlined in Table 2.
+A series of wind tunnel experiments were conducted for various AoAs and freesrteam velocities $U{\infty}$ .
+For each AoA, from 0 degrees up to 18 degrees, data were sequentially collected for velocities from 6 m/s up to 22 m/s.
+The above procedure resulted in 285 different experiments covering the complete range of the considered experimental conditions (AoAs and freestream velocities).
+The experimental conditions along with the Reynolds numbers are outlined in TABLE II.

+TABLE I. WING DIMENSIONS

 chord c 0.235 m

 span b 0.86 m

-area S 0.2 m^2
+area S $0.2 \text{ m}^2$

 aspect ratio AR 3.66